 Luna Realty, LLC

 Shareholder in the law firm of Ramon & Medrano S.C.

 Julia Luna has a bachelor’s degree from the University of Wisconsin-Madison and completed real estate classes at the Milwaukee Area Technical College.
 Julia is a real estate broker at Luna Realty, LLC, where she is responsible for finances and marketing, as well other realtor duties.
 Prior to Luna Realty, LLC, Julia worked for First Weber Group as an independent contractor/realtor.
 While at First Weber Group she was awarded Northwest Office Rookie of the Year 2004 and Northwest Office Sales Leader for several months in 2004.
 Julia is a member of the National Association of Realtors, Wisconsin Realtors Association, and the Milwaukee Association of Realtors.

-Administrator of Special Assignments, Milwaukee Public Schools
+Principal, Milwaukee Public Schools

 Jesus holds a Master's in Administrative Education.
-He serves as the Administrator on Special Assignement at South Division high school and is responsible of South Division's facility and academic operations.
+He serves as the Principal at South Division high school and is responsible of South Division's facility and academic operations.
 Mr. Santos has worked for Milwaukee Public Schools for a number of years as ESL and Bilingual Supervisor, Elementary Teacher and Director of Bilingual Multicultural Education - Bilingual Curriculum Specialist.
 Jesus is a life long member of WIABE, NABE and a receipient of WSA Hall of Fame.
 Jesus joined CHM board because he enjoys assisting anyone genuinely who wants to help themselves to have a better tomorrow through education.